Ali Douglas (field hockey): Biography

 Douglas was educated at Alvie Primary School and Kingussie High School and in 2019 was named Scotland's best young hockey player.

 He played club hockey in the Scottish National Leagues before playing a season in Germany and then joining Southgate Hockey Club in England.

 In 2023, he helped Scotland win the bronze medal at the 2023 Men's EuroHockey Championship II in Dublin and in August 2024, was part of the men's squad for their EuroHockey Championship qualifier in Vienna.

 In February 2025, he was part of the men's squad for 2024–25 Men's FIH Hockey Nations Cup 2 in Muscat, Oman, and helped the team win the gold medal.

 In April 2025, Douglas was named in the Great Britain development squad and he then signed for Holcombe Hockey Club in the Men's England Hockey League for the 2025–26 season.
 Shortly afterwards, he helped Scotland win the bronze medal at the 2025 Men's EuroHockey Championship II in Lousada, Portugal, defeating Italy in the third place play off.

 Family

-Hi brother is fellow hockey international Calum Douglas.
+His brother is fellow hockey international Calum Douglas.